Sociology of scientific and technical controversies

 1. Introduction to quantitative methods (continued)

-Each thematic session is introduced by the instructor and illustrated by student presentations.
+Each thematic session is introduced by the teacher and illustrated by student presentations.
 A list of texts to be read is provided before the first session.
 Time for group work and on-demand support is provided.
-The course may be extended in semester two with a survey.
+The course can be extended in semester two with a survey.

 Read more